-holds some of the best beaches, historical sites, and coolest cities in the entire world.
-On top of that holds diverse cultures, amazing cuisine, wine, and beer.
+The region holds some of the best beaches of Europe, historical sites, and coolest cities in the entire world.
+On top of that Europe holds diverse cultures, amazing cuisine, wine, and beer.

-across isn’t just a fantastic experience; it’s a life-changing adventure.
+Traveling across Europe isn’t just a fantastic experience; it’s a life-changing adventure.

 I fell in love with the remarkable sights, cities, and diverse cultures.
 I wanted to immerse myself in all of them.
-When I returned home I couldn’t stop thinking about .
+When I returned home I couldn’t stop thinking about Europe.

-Since that first fateful , I have spent a combined total of over two years and I have visited almost every country in the EU.
-Heck, I even live in now!
+Since that first fateful trip, I have spent a combined total of over two years backpacking Europe and I have visited almost every country in the EU.
+Heck, I even live in Europe now!

 Note About Traveling During Covid-19